 No Written Estimate:

-Just before you hire a moving company, you should receive a written estimate of how much everything will cost.
+Before hiring a moving company, you should receive a written estimate of how much everything will cost.
 A professional company will come to your house or condo to accurately determine the size of your move and how many items you have.
 A written estimate will help you lock in a price.
-Fake movers are known to verbally quote over the phone and refuse to visit your home.
+Fake movers are known to quote verbally over the phone and refuse to visit your home.

 Although it might be appealing to go with the cheapest moving estimate, we suggest getting multiple estimates.
 A scammer will provide unusually low estimates to trick the customer.
 Always get at least three different moving estimates from three companies.
 Having this information will allow you to make an informed decision when comparing.

-Sometimes, you will have to put down a down payment to hold your move date.
-This is significant normal, and seldom exceeds 20% of your total move.
+Sometimes, you will have to pay down to hold your move date.
+This can be normal and should not exceed 20% of your total move.
 An indication that you might be working with a scammer is if they ask for a large cash deposit or demand you make full payment in advance.

 A reputable moving company will proudly display their logo on their trucks.
 You should see their company name, address, website or phone number.
-Rogue mover pretends to be a popular mover, so if they show up in a truck without branding be cautious.
+Rogue mover pretends to be popular, so if they show up in a truck without branding, be cautious.
 Don’t let them in your home.

 Movers Are Not Trained:

-Professional movers should know everything about moving.
+Professional Hamilton movers should know everything about moving.
 Look for movers who don't act the part.
-Also, if you bring up questions about their claims process, and they don't know anything, this could be a sign that you might have a scammer.
+Also, if you bring up questions about their claims process, and they don't know anything, this could signify that you might have a scammer.

 THE DECISION IS EASY!
 CALL US NOW AT (905) 525-8332.